Orchestra Tax Relief is a creative industry tax relief incentive, funded by the UK government.

 Core expenditure is expenditure incurred on producing the concert up to the performance and any travel to and from a venue that is not the usual venue of the company.

-Certain costs may need to be apportioned, for example between rehearsals and the performance itself.
+Certain costs may need to be apportioned between rehearsals and the performance itself.

 Step 1 of #